New York, NY

-Alternative to Braces for Teens New York, NYIf your teen is tired of living with crooked teeth, now is an excellent time to consider orthodontics.
-At Gauri Savant, DDS, we regularly answer questions about Invisalign Teen® as an alternative to braces for teens.
+If your teen is tired of living with crooked teeth, now is an excellent time to consider orthodontics.
+At Dr. Gauri Savant, we regularly answer questions about Invisalign Teen® as an alternative to braces for teens.
 This product is growing in popularity as more and more teens are transforming their smile without the use of bulky and noticeable braces.
 If you live in New York, NY or the area, we encourage you to call (212) 221-1481 and schedule an examination.
 We can let you know whether or not Invisalign® is the right solution for your child and how to get started.

 Here are six things you should know about Invisalign® prior to visiting our office.